yusufoguntola/django-react/README.md

 Webpack configuration is production ready.

+### To run locally
+Run `npm start` within `frontend` directory and then

+Activate your virtualenv and run `python manage.py runserver`.

+Hot reload is also setup, so updates should automatically be updated as usual.

 ### To prepare app for production
 Create `settings_prod.py` in the root directory and put the below code in it: